Xavier Tillman: Personal life

 Tillman is the son of Roosevelt Tillman and Tanya Powell-May.
 His mother played four years of college basketball for Michigan, earning second-team All-Big Ten honors as a senior in 1990 and leaving as the program's all-time rebounding leader.
 His parents divorced in 2010 and shared physical and legal custody over him.

 He has three older brothers, R.J., Ben, and Parker, and a younger sister, Madisyn.
 Parker was a two-time state champion in both wrestling and rugby while attending Forest Hills Central High School and played football for Northwood University.
-Tillman and his wife Tamia Tillman have a daughter Ayanna Tillman, who was born in December 2016, and a son, Xavier Jr, who was born on February 17, 2020.
+Tillman and his wife Tamia Tillman have a daughter Ayanna Tillman, who was born in December 2016, and a son, Xavier Jr., who was born on February 17, 2020.
+Tillman also has another daughter Leilani born March 6, 2022.
 The family lived together in a family housing unit at Michigan State University.
 Michigan State head coach Tom Izzo credited Tillman's improvement as a basketball player to Ayanna.